 Once the Secretary of State has authorized your LLC to do business in Kansas, you’ll receive a mailed stamped copy of your application, as well as a Certificate of Authority for your records.
-The Secretary of State’s office will also issue your LLC a business entity ID number that you’ll need to use for annual reports and other state filings.
+The Secretary of State’s office will also issue your LLC a business entity ID number that you’ll need to use for biennial reports and other state filings.

 How long will it take for Kansas to process my application?

 Kansas will process in person filings while you wait.
 Faxed filings are also accepted and will be filed the same day if received before 4 pm.
 Kansas processes mailed filings in about 10 business days.

 Kansas Foreign LLC Registration FAQ